John A. Quinn

-John A. Quinn, Ph.D.
-(3 September 1932 – 8 February 2016) was the Robert D. Bent Professor Emeritus of Chemical and Biomolecular Engineering at the University of Pennsylvania School of Engineering and Applied Science.
+John A. Quinn (3 September 1932 – 8 February 2016) was the Robert D. Bent Professor Emeritus of Chemical and Biomolecular Engineering at the University of Pennsylvania School of Engineering and Applied Science.
 He was a leader in the fields of mass transfer and membrane transport in synthetic membranes since the 1960s.
 In the early phase of his career at the University of Illinois, Quinn and his students devised simple, elegant experiments to elucidate the role of the interface in mass transfer between phases.
 In later work at Penn, he applied these insights to problems of engineering and biological significance involving chemical reaction and diffusion within and through both finely porous and reactive membranes.
 His chemical engineering science has informed matters as far afield as the separation of chiral pharmaceuticals and the behavior of cells at interfaces.

 Education and academic career

 John Quinn received his B.S. in chemical engineering from the University of Illinois in 1954 and his Ph.D. in the same field from Princeton University in 1958 under Joe Elgin and Leon Lapidus.
 Upon receiving his doctorate, he returned to Illinois to join the faculty.
-Promotions to the ranks of Associate Professor followed in 1964, and then to Full Professor just two years later in 1966—the same year in which he was awarded the Allan P. Colburn Award of the American Institute of Chemical Engineers (AIChE) in recognition of his research publications.
+Promotions to the ranks of associate professor followed in 1964, and then to full professor just two years later in 1966—the same year in which he was awarded the Allan P. Colburn Award of the American Institute of Chemical Engineers (AIChE) in recognition of his research publications.
 A dozen years later Quinn would receive AIChE's Alpha Chi Sigma Award.